mangocyann/mangocyann.github.io/_pages/about.md

 ## Exploring the Relationship between Emotion and Audience Engagement 👍

-In a collaborative project supervised by [Prof. Gary Hsieh]() at UW, I explored the social engagement dynamics related to emotion sharing on social media platforms.
+In a collaborative project supervised by [Prof. Gary Hsieh](https://faculty.washington.edu/garyhs/#research) at University of Washington, I explored the social engagement dynamics related to emotion sharing on social media platforms.
 We uncovered intriguing patterns through data scraping and statistical analysis, such as positive posts receiving more likes and negative posts generating more replies.
 A survey complemented these findings, shedding light on the underlying reasons for these trends.
 This project marked my first foray into extensive literature review and academic writing and has been submitted to CSCW 2024, with me as the first author.